robwhitaker/habitica-webhook-editor/README.md

 $ elm reactor # Start the development server
 ```

+**Note**: *If you don't have SSH keys set up in GitHub, you'll have to clone from the https link instead.*

-At this point, you should have a local version of the project running which you can access at `localhost:8000`.
+At this point, you should have a local version of the project running which you can access at `localhost:8000/src/Main.elm`.